eagle840/killercoda-labs/helm/step3.md

 `cat Chart.yaml`{{execute}}

 The charts folder is for dependant charts for this chart, but we won't using these in this demo.
 Note  the `version: 0.1.0`  that defines the chart version

+`cat values.yaml`{{execute}}

 The values yaml file is for values that you'll want to change every now and then.
-EG a service port number.
+EG a service port number, again you can override using --set

+lets look at the generated yaml, but chnage a value

+`helm template . --set samething=4`{{exceute}}

 Lets run a helm lint on this chart to make sure its ok